 Once in Lahsa, Harrer is befriended my his majesty the Dalai Lama.
 Harrer is not accustomed to the Tibetan traditions of worshipping the Dalai Lama and becomes a mentor to him and teaches him about the world outside Tibet.

 Growing up in a poor village in northern India, Saroo (Sunny Pawar/Dev Patel) is separated from his family after falling asleep on a non-stop train to Kolkata.
-Once in Kolkata, he is forced to live on the streets which are no safe place for a 5-year-old boy.
+Once in Kolkata, he is forced to live on the streets which are no safe places for a 5-year-old boy.
 After narrowly escaping a potential human trafficking ring he is picked up by an orphanage.

-Saroo is adopted by an Australian couple and grows up in a completely different world to the one he was borne into.
+Saroo is adopted by an Australian couple and grows up in a completely different world from the one he was born into.
 After graduating College he is consumed by thoughts of his mother and brother.
 This sends him into a depression, the only thing driving him to go on being his mission to find out what happened to his real family.
-If you're looking for a real tear-jerker then this movie is the one to watch.
+If you’re looking for a real tear-jerker then this movie is the one to watch.

 The Darjeeling Ltd

 Following the death of their father, three brothers decide to take the Darjeeling train through India to try to rebuild their estranged relationships.
 Along the way, they experience a number of events that bring them closer together.
 The two younger brothers Peter (Adrian Brody) and Jack (Jason Schwartzman) find it difficult to be in the same room as the oldest Francais (Owen Wilson).
 Put the three together in a tiny train carriage and it’s a recipe for the inevitable disaster that ensues.

 I found myself chuckling throughout this movie and is definitely one to watch if you’re in the mood for something fun and light-hearted.